 Garry joined Watsi on January 25th, 2014.
-Eight years ago, Garry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Garry's most recent donation traveled 8,700 miles to support Jane, a 17-year-old woman from Tanzania, to fund corrective leg surgery so she can return to school.
+Nine years ago, Garry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Garry's most recent donation traveled 8,600 miles to support Eh Sha, an 8-year-old student and refugee from Thailand, to fund surgery to alleviate her chronic tonsilitis.